RSL Art Union Past Drawings: Winner Stories & Property Outcomes Revealed

 [VERIFY BEFORE PUBLISH] [VERIFY BEFORE PUBLISH] [VERIFY BEFORE PUBLISH] [VERIFY BEFORE PUBLISH]

-Note: To access comprehensive RSL Art Union winner history, contact the state gaming regulator in the relevant jurisdiction.
-Historical draw results are public record under gaming legislation.
+To get past RSL Art Union winner history, contact your state gaming regulator.
+These draw results are public record under gaming law.

 Financial Outcomes: How Winners Actually Fared

-Winners who sold immediately realised cash.
-After transaction costs (stamp duty, agent fees, legal), a $3 million prize home yielded approximately $2.7 million in cash proceeds.
-Some used this to clear debt, invest, or retire early.
+Winners who sold got cash right away.
+After costs like stamp duty and agent fees, a $3 million home gave about $2.7 million in cash.
+Some paid off debt or retired early.

-Winners who refinanced used the property as collateral.
-Most Australian lenders valued prize homes at fair market value, not at the discounted "lottery win" value.
-A winner could refinance a $2.8 million prize home for up to 80% loan-to-value ($2.24 million), using the funds for investment, business, or lifestyle purposes.
+Winners used the home as collateral.
+Banks valued prize homes at fair market value.
+A winner could borrow up to 80% of the home's value.

 Common Mistakes Winners Made

-A third group did not seek tax advice before deciding to keep or sell.
-Consulting an accountant costs $500–1,500 but can save tens of thousands in unexpected tax bills or missed deductions.
+A third group did not talk to an accountant.
+An accountant costs $500–1,500 but saves tens of thousands.

 How Prize Home Lotteries Compare to Other Australian Draws